aelbuni/droply-js/README.md

 - Upload the wrong file?
 Droply can delete what your mistaken file.
 - Limit your users to a specific file type, size limit, number of files, image dimensions, or write your own custom validator.

+# Roadmap

+- (1.6.1)
+  - Convert to native Javascript plugin (Remove jQuery Dependency)
+- (1.6.1.1)
+  - Queuing file uploads and include flexible trottling mechanism (config) for the number of concurrent uploads the plugins can execute.
+- TBD
 ## How can Droply fit into your PHP Project ?

 Droply provides a simple backend PHP processing class that enable you to integrate this plugin to any PHP framework easily.